charite/asdpex/README.md

   align -d data/ -s seqan/regionalign2bed -o alignresults
 ```

-Right now the variants are saved in a separate file per alternative scaffold and even for the alignment blocks in the scaffolds.
+Right now the variants are saved in a separate file per alternate loci and even for the alignment blocks in the scaffolds.
 We merge the VCF files into a single file __allASDPs.vcf.gz__ and filter for SNVs.
 This and the following scripts
 presume [BGZIP](https://github.com/samtools/htslib "htslib repository") and [TABIX](https://github.com/samtools/htslib "htslib repository") to be defined in the environment variable.
 ```
 ./scripts/mergeVCFs.sh alignresults/ allASDPs.vcf